Why wear a mouthguard?

 It is very important to wear a mouthguard.
 In addition to providing the usual protection to the teeth and mouth, it will reduce the risk of lacerations from orthodontic wires and brackets as well as damage to these appliances.
 Consult your PDA member dentist or orthodontist, since factors such as tooth eruption and movement may have to be considered.

-How should a mouthguard be cared
+How should a mouthguard be cared for?

 A mouthguard can be cleaned with a toothbrush and toothpaste.
 Clean occasionally with cold soapy water and rinse thoroughly.
 It is best to avoid hot water or hot surfaces to minimize distortion.
 Do not leave in direct sunlight or in a closed automobile as it can be damaged by exposure to heat.
 The mouthguard can also be soaked in mouthwash before storing.
 Check for tears or holes.
 Prior to and after each use, rinse with cold water.
 Store in a well-ventilated plastic storage box.
 Do not bend while storing.

-When should a mouthguard be
+When should a mouthguard be replaced?

 If a mouthguard no longer fits, has tears or holes and is a source of discomfort, it should be replaced.
 Consult your PDA member dentist for needed replacement of a custom mouthguard.